 Bonus days are not paid holiday days or scheduled break days.
 These are bonus days only if school is not in session on snow makeup days.
+No premium rates will apply to the following days:

 Martin Luther King Jr. Day - January 20, 2025 President's Day - February 17, 2025